 When you initially download the app, you will be presented with questions that help the app build up a psychological profile for the people you have stored as contacts in your smartphone.
 If the app deems certain people as having a negative impact on your recovery, it will slowly discourage you from making contact with these people in the future.

-This could include people who do not directly encourage drug use but who are nevertheless a source of stress in your life.
+This could include people who do not directly encourage drug use but who is nevertheless a source of stress in your life.

 The app also seeks to identify people who have either a neutral or positive impact on your recovery.
 Lindemer said: “We try to figure out things like, is this a person that even knows that you are struggling with a substance abuse disorder?
 Is this a person who contributes to stress levels in your life?
 Or is this the type of person who encourages your sobriety?”